omri-am/face-recognition-benchmarking-tool/README.md

 **Prompt:**

 > I am working on a Python project called the Face Recognition Benchmarking Tool, which allows me to run multiple neural network (NN) models on different tasks easily.
 All the needed files are in the same folder as my python file.
-I need assistance in creating a Python script (run_benchmark.py) that:
+I need assistance in creating a Python file (run_benchmark.py) that will:
+> - Imports all necessary classes and modules.
+> - Initializes the models Vgg16Model, DinoModel and CLIPModel with appropriate parameters.
+> - Initializes the AccuracyTask with the provided image paths and with pairwise.cosine_distances as the distance function.
+> - Creates an instance of MultiModelTaskManager, adding all models and tasks to it.
+> - Runs all tasks on all models using the manager.
+> - Exports the computed metrics to specified paths.
 >
-> Imports all necessary classes and modules.
-> Initializes the models (Vgg16Model, DinoModel, CLIPModel) with appropriate parameters, including loading weights if provided.
-> Initializes the AccuracyTask (and any other tasks) with the provided image paths and distance metrics.
-> Creates an instance of MultiModelTaskManager, adding all models and tasks to it.
-> Runs all tasks on all models using the manager.
-> Exports the computed metrics to specified paths.
 > File Paths:
->
-> Image path: 'path/to/img/folder'
+> - Image path: 'path/to/img/folder'
-> Pairs file path: 'path/to/pair_file.csv'
+> - Pairs file path: 'path/to/pair_file.csv'
-> Weights path: 'path/to/weights_file.pth'
+> - Weights path: 'path/to/weights_file.pth'
 > Classes with Docstrings:
 >
 > <details>